Topics covered: Valence Bond Theory

 I am not telling you the actual coefficients that went into this particular hybrid, but you can see how if I were to take a two-dimensional slice along the long axis of this hybrid orbital, it might look something like what we have drawn over there.
 Namely, with one nice large directed lobe, that can have good overlap with a hydrogen 1s orbital in order to give rise to a good two electron bond between hydrogen and boron.

 And let me illustrate how that impacts on how we draw our energy-level diagram for the BH three molecule.

 What we have now is a situation in which, as you go up in energy, you find three orbitals that are all at the same energy.

 These lines indicate places where we can put electrons.

 They represent positive interference up along x.

-And so, the idea is now this system, BH3, has a total of six valance electrons.
+And so, the idea is now this system, BH three, has a total of six valance electrons.

-And then this problem has one more aspect to it, namely that up here somewhere higher in energy there is a 2pz orbital on the boron that is empty.
+And then, this problem has one more aspect to it, namely that up here somewhere higher in energy there is a 2pz orbital on the boron that is empty.

 And we will launch into that on Wednesday.